A Guide to Porch Light Safety: Leave It On or Turn It Off?

 10M+

 When it comes to your home’s security, porch lights are critical.
-They guide you into your house at night and keep burglars away.
+They guide you into your house at night and can help keep burglars away.

 But they’re most effective when you use them at the right times and combine them with other security products.
 If you do, you’ll feel safer and more secure—whether at home, work, or on vacation.